 Hillol Kargupta is Associate Professor in the Department of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County.

-Anupama Joshi is Codirector of the National Farm to School Network and is based at the Urban & Environmental Policy Institute at Occidental College.
+Anupama Joshi is the Executive Director and Cofounder of the National Farm to School Network, a project of Tides Center (formerly based at the Urban & Environmental Policy Institute at Occidental College).

 Krishnamoorthy Sivakumar is Assistant Professor in the School of Electrical Engineering and Computer Science at Washington State University.